saurabtanej/ha-microservice-arch/README.md

 ### Terratest

 - **Testing Framework:** Terratest[https://terratest.gruntwork.io/] is `Go` Framework and is used for infrastructure validation.
-All tests are created in the `test` directory
+All tests are created in the `test` directory.
+Terratest is an end to end tool, so it will create the actual infrastructure to test the configuration and destroy.
+For that reason, I have not included the terratest in the github workflow but left it to run manually.
 - **Test Scenarios:**
   - *VPC Test:* Validate VPC creation and configuration.
   - *EKS Test:* Validate EKS creation and configuration.